MarianU/Roundcube-Plugin-Roundrive-for-NextCloud/README.md

 # Roundcube-Plugin-Roundrive for NextCloud

-This plugin is largely inspired by the plugin kolab_file It can be used to connect on a WebDAV storage (like ownCloud) from Roundcube You can add file from/to a mail on/from your storage
+This plugin is largely inspired by the plugin kolab_file It can be used to connect on a WebDAV storage (like NextCloud) from Roundcube You can add file from/to a mail on/from your storage

 This plugin use the flysystem lib (https://github.com/thephpleague/flysystem) It can be modify to use other storages like local storage, amazon, google, ...

-This is an alpha version, don't use it in production unless you are absolutely sure of what you do

 License
 -------